10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 Sometimes it can be confusing as to which is the most appropriate for a given situation.
 Other times, it's even appropriate for you to write our own sanitization and validation methods.

-Here's an example of validating and integer stored in post meta:
+Here's an example of validating an integer stored in post meta:

 ```php
 <?php